 Frozen chicken tends to be cheaper than its fresh counterpart, but if you look hard enough, you can find fresh chicken for nearly the same price when it’s on sale.
 Buy it in bulk and freeze it yourself for an even bigger discount.

 This is the high fat stuff – 20% fat 80% lean.
 Although if the lean ground beef goes on sale, you can get it for the same price as the high fat stuff.
 Have no fear though, rinse your beef, and you could remove up to 50% of the fat content.

 7. Beans – 35.5 grams/dollar

-Beans are the vegetarian’s choice for cheap sources of protein.
+Beans are the vegetarian’s choice for protein.
 They are packed with fiber and protein, and they are low glycemic – keeping you in the fat burning zone.
 Try mixing some garbanzo beans with olive oil and spices for a healthy hummus snack.